Dark Web Marketplaces and COVID-19: before the vaccine: Results

 Figure~\ref{Markets_Vendors}(a) presents a word cloud built from the titles of the selected COVID-19 specific listings.
-The wordcloud was built from 1-grams, meaning single words, excluding common English words and stop words.
-It illustrates that DWM vendors were particularly aware of the worldwide need of face masks because ``face mask'' were the most used words in the selected COVID-19 specific listings.
-The COVID-19 pandemic was referred to as either ``coronavirus,'' ``corona,'' ``covid,'' or ``covid19.''
-Interestingly, we did not find any mention about the word ``pandemic'' itself.
-Among COVID-19 \textit{medicines}, ``hydroxychloroquine'' and ``chloroquine'' were the most popular ones, with fewer mentions of ``azithromycin,'' ``medicated,'' and ``medical'' products in general.
+The word cloud was built from 1-grams, meaning single words, excluding common English words and stop words.
+The COVID-19 pandemic was referred to as either ``coronavirus,'' ``corona,'' ``covid,'' or ``covid19.''.
+Among COVID-19 \textit{medicines}, ``hydroxychloroquine,'' and ``chloroquine'' were the most popular ones, with fewer mentions of ``azithromycin,'' ``medicated,'' and ``medical'' products in general.

-DarkBay/DBay contained the majority of the COVID-19 specific listings in our dataset, amounting to 421 (81.3\%).
-The most available unique listings in DarkBay/DBay were \textit{PPE}, which totaled 291.
-We also found 103 \textit{medicines}, 24 \textit{medical frauds}, 1 \textit{tests}, and 2 \textit{ventilators}.
-The number of listings available in the other marketplaces was: 33 in Yellow Brick, 19 in DarkMarket, 2 in Connect, 33 in Empire, 3 in The Canadian HeadQuarters, and 5 in White House, as shown in Table~\ref{BasicStatistics}.
+DarkBay/DBay DWM contained the majority of the COVID-19 specific listings in our dataset, amounting to 425 (54.0\%).
+The most available unique listings in DarkBay/DBay were \textit{PPE}, which totaled 293.
+We also found 105 \textit{medicines}, 24 \textit{medical frauds}, 2 \textit{ventilators}, and 1 \textit{tests}.
+The number of listings available in the other DWMs was: 94 in Empire (which shut down in August 2020), 50 in MagBO, 49 in DarkMarket, 48 in The Canadian Headquarters, 42 in White House, and 35 in Yellow Brick.
+These numbers together with statistics of the less represented DWMs are as shown in Table~\ref{BasicStatistics}.
 The entire breakdown of the number of COVID-19 specific listings detected in each category is available in Figure~\ref{Markets_Vendors}(b).